input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 --registration-utxo 9903ad6e0aa7c49a9692eaf53d62b37d673dbf759de4e8513192a8d337294782#0
 ```
 Some notes:
-    - `--spo-signing-key` is used to generate a key for cardano.
+    - `--spo-signing-key` is used to generate a key for Cardano.
 TODO: perhaps we should allow inputting a key.
     - `--sidechain-signing-key` is an arbitrary signing key for someone on the sidechain.
 This can be generated as in [#5](5-Initialising-the-sidechain), and looking at the outputted file.
-    - `--registration-utxo` was the utxo that we found just above.
+    - `--registration-utxo` was the UTxO that we found just above.

 Let's do what it says.